 As long as you use an energy-efficient ceiling fan (look for Energy Star ratings) and change your thermostat settings to reflect the use of your ceiling fans, i.e., set the air conditioner up a few degrees because the fan will help you feel cooler, ceiling fans can save you money.

 Installing a ceiling fan is a more complicated DIY project, but it’s doable if you have a little experience with electrical work.
 Again, take proper precautions and be sure you understand each step of the process thoroughly.
 If you aren’t confident, hire an electrician to install your fans.

 If you’ve ever looked closely at a ceiling fan, you’ve seen that the blades are tilted.
-This means that, rotating one direction, a ceiling fan will pull air up.
-Rotating the other direction, the fan will push air down.
+This means that when rotating in one direction, a ceiling fan will pull air up.
+When rotating in the other direction, the fan will push air down.

-Each setting is appropriate at different times, and ceiling fans are typically easy to reverse.
-This video shows you how to reverse your ceiling fans:
+Each setting is appropriate at different times and temperatures, and ceiling fans are typically easy to reverse.
+This video shows you how to reverse your ceiling fans.

 Insulation is Everything